 I am proud to partner with several amazing colleagues and organizations in the community on a variety of ongoing collaborative projects in addition to some projects of my own.
 Below you will find details about a few of these projects as well as ways that you can learn more and/or help support them if interested!

 Research has the power to change lives.
-I am involved in various research endeavors including conducting social science and education research as a transdisciplinary researcher, peer research and consulting, protocol review, global research advocacy within various HIV clinical trials networks as well as autism, health, education, and disability research in addition to serving two terms as an appointed external IRB member of the largest health program in my state.
+My involvement in various research endeavors ranges from conducting social science and education research as a transdisciplinary researcher, peer research and consulting, protocol review, global research advocacy within various HIV clinical trials networks as well as autism, health, education, and disability research in addition to serving two terms as an appointed external IRB member of the largest health program in my state.
 As a person of color with disabilities, I strive to increase the visibility of minority investigators.
 Additionally, I am passionate about integrating the community into all facets of research – design, proposal, implementation, data collection, recruitment, retention, dissemination of results.
 Community members are a necessary and valued part of all research; intentional inclusion and amplification of the community perspective and voice is critical.

 As stigma literally kills, working to help eradicate misinformation, societal bias, and stigmatizing communication has been a passion of mine for some time.
 Although stigma exists in many forms, I typically focus on stigma surrounding race, disability, and HIV/AIDS status.

 There are many people and groups working tirelessly to dismantle stigma and foster greater acceptance and inclusion of marginalized communities in various ways; my current work in this area is largely been concentrated within the ACTG clinical research network as well as on social media platforms.
-Recent ACTG accomplishments include successfully campaigning for a revision of the network mission statement to remove stigmatizing language, securing an annual community address at the annual plenary, and obtaining approval to replace the antiquated term “subject” with “participant” in all official correspondence.
-I have also helped to augment community efforts to help eradicate stigma in various types of formal and informal communication, including colloquial speech, journalism, allergy and infectious disease research across the National Institutes of Health, and medical terminology in a few small ways including writing as well as short informational videos (such as this one that was published by Mark S. King of My Fabulous Disease and this one about disability self-acceptance from Project Mistag).
+Notable ACTG accomplishments include successfully campaigning for a revision of the network mission statement to remove stigmatizing language, securing an annual community address at the annual plenary, and obtaining approval to replace the antiquated term “subject” with “participant” in all official correspondence.
+I have also helped to augment community efforts to help eradicate stigma in various types of formal and informal communication, including colloquial speech, journalism, allergy and infectious disease research across the National Institutes of Health, and medical terminology in a few small ways including writing as well as short informational videos (such as this one about HIV stigmatizing language that was published by Mark S. King of My Fabulous Disease and this one about disability self-acceptance from Project Mistag).